-Staff, participants and members of the public.
+Staff, participants, and members of the public.

-What are the risks?
-Existing safety measures/controls Likelihood Risk Rating Handling rough equipment such as ropes and wood leading to cuts, rope burns, strangulation and injuries from heavy equipment Instructors vigilant throughout, groups told not to wrap ropes around wrists.
+What are the Existing safety measures/controls Likelihood Risk Rating risks?
+Existing safety measures/controls Likelinood Kisk Kailing Handling rough equipment such as ropes and wood leading to cuts, rope burns, strangulation, and injuries from heavy equipment Instructors vigilant throughout, groups told not to wrap ropes around wrists.
 Instructor immediately able to stop or adapt any unsafe practice.
 Clear instructor briefing and overall awareness.
-Instructor training Heavy objects such as poles are carried by at least 2 people Good instructor positioning for maximum coverage.
+Instructor training Heavy objects such as poles are carried by at least 2 people.
+Good instructor positioning for maximum coverage.
 Boundaries are set to keep participants within the instructor's line of sight.
 Instructor training and assessment procedures prior to running sessions independently.
-L L Inappropriate use of equipment All equipment packed away at the end of the day.
+Inappropriate use of equipment All equipment packed away at the end of the day.
 Vigilant Instructors and intervention if necessary.
 Instructors authorized to stop sessions if groups pose potential risks to themselves or others.
-Instructor training and assessment procedures prior to running sessions independently L L Entrapment caused by structural collapse of pioneering • All instructors aware of suitable designs and training to highlight any areas of concern, where additional supervision or guidance may be required.
-L L structures or movement No person may climb on the structures without the permission of the instructor.
-Helmets are available if deemed necessary by the instructor All staff first aid qualified with easy access to a first aid kit.
-Splinters from wood All equipment is checked prior to use for splits, cracks and rough surfaces.
-All poles purchased are treated and smooth.
-Instructors remain vigilant throughout the sessions.
-All staff are first aid qualified with easy access to a first aid kit.
-L L
+Instructor training and assessment procedures prior to running sessions independently Entrapment caused by structural collapse of pioneering All instructors aware of suitable designs and training to highlight any areas of concern, where additional supervision or guidance may be required.

+structures or movement No person may climb on the structures without the permission of the instructor.
+Helmets are available if deemed necessary by the instructor.
+All staff first aid qualified with easy access to a first aid kit.
+Flying objects / backfire from bungee A waiting line is marked behind the catapults that only people shooting can cross.
+No one is allowed in front of the catapults unless everyone has finished shooting.
+Elastic bungee for shooting is tied on by the instructor and checked throughout the session to ensure it is secure